 Ease of Adjustment

-It’s quite simple in practice, all you need to do to adjust the dumbbell, is to place it in the cradle and simply turn the twist lock to the desired weight, it’s that easy!
+It’s quite simple in practice, all you need to do to adjust the dumbbell, is to place it in the cradle and turn the twist lock to the desired weight, it’s that easy!

 You will be happy to know both dumbbells come with their own cradle.
 And no accidents with plates falling off as the handle actually enters through the weight plates holding them secure.

-To note, no offset weight configurations with Core’s dumbbells, the twist lock works for both ends of the dumbbell in parallel, meaning in if you twist the handle it will adjust the weight to the same amount at each end.
+To note, no offset weight configurations with Core’s dumbbells, the Twist-Lock works for both ends of the dumbbell in parallel, meaning in if you twist the handle, it will adjust the weight to the same amount at each end.

 Durability & Build Quality

 The PVC coating I feel could quite easily crack after a few drops, so I’d recommend you be extra careful dropping the dumbbells from any height even if you do have rubber flooring.

 Both cradles are made from aluminum and PVC, the dumbbells fit snuggly inside the openings at each end of the cradles, keeping the pair firmly in place so as not to fall out when moving dumbbell and cradle around.